 Etsy tags are the words we use in a tag field to tell Etsy what our product is.

-Let’s assume that when a shopper types in Etsy search canvas tote bag, the search engine displays two listings that are exactly the same.
-The listing with canvas tote bag word-for-word in a tag is more likely to rank higher than the one with a canvas tote bag in a tag if the search engine discovered two identical listings.
+Let’s assume that when a shopper types in Etsy search canvas tote bag, the search engine displays two listings that are precisely the same.
+The listing with a canvas tote bag word-for-word in a tag is more likely to rank higher than the one with a canvas tote bag in a tag if the search engine discovered two similar listings.

-But both will “rank” (appear in search results) because Etsy’s algorithm is able to cherry-pick, which is to say it can pick out words from your tags, title, attributes, and subcategories you specified before combining them to match a shopper’s keyword.
+But both will “rank” (appear in search results) because Etsy’s algorithm can cherry-pick.
+It can pick out words from your tags, title, attributes, and subcategories you specified before combining them to match a shopper’s keyword.

 As a result, a shopper looking for a canvas bag will match a product with the term “canvas tote” and the tag “messenger bag.”